apptainer/singularity-userdocs/singularity_flow.rst

 Singularity Flow
 ================

-This document describes a suggested “best-practices” workflow for building, running, and managing your containers.
+This document describes a suggested “best-practices” work-flow for building, running, and managing your containers.

 There are generally two ways to get images.
 You either want to pull an image file as is, or (more likely) build your own custom image.
-We will start with talking about build, and the many different use cases it affords.
+We will start with talking about build and the many different use cases it affords.

 .. _sec:singularityflow: